Turbulence teaches equivariance to neural networks: Introduction

-In this study, we demonstrate two complementary results arising from the nature of turbulence.
-First, mappings which better respect rotational symmetries of the Navier-Stokes equations generalize better to new flows (Section~\ref{sec:generalization}).
-This reflects a fundamental aspect of turbulence: since turbulent flows contain structures in widely varying orientations, models that cannot generalize across coordinate frames will struggle with unseen configurations.
+In this study, we demonstrate three complementary results arising from the nature of turbulence.
+First, mappings which better respect the rotational symmetries of the Navier-Stokes equations generalize better to new flows.
 Second, the rotational nature of turbulence itself imparts rotational equivariance to learned mappings.
-Therefore, turbulence itself provides a form of \textit{implicit data augmentation} arising from the distributional symmetry of the flow.
-This implicit data augmentation depends on the size and isotropy of the training dataset (Section~\ref{sec:equiv_error_N}), and is scale-dependent, consistent with Kolmogorov's hypothesis of local isotropy at small scales (Section~\ref{sec:scale_dependence}).
-We quantify the learned equivariance via the equivariance error (Section~\ref{sec:equivariance_error}), which measures the degree to which a model respects the rotational symmetries of the Navier-Stokes equations.
+Third, enforcing equivariance as an architectural inductive bias is the limit of these effects: our equivariant network outperforms the unconstrained CNN and its augmented counterpart on three generalization tests, while using roughly an order of magnitude fewer parameters.

+The remainder of this paper is organized as follows.
+Section~\ref{sec:methodology} describes the methodology, including the equivariance error definition, the turbulent channel flow dataset, the CNN and equivariant CNN architectures, and the explicit data augmentation procedure.
+Section~\ref{sec:results} presents the results: Section~\ref{sec:generalization} demonstrates the correlation between equivariance error and generalization error, and Section~\ref{sec:equiv_error_N} demonstrates the implicit data augmentation and its scale-dependence.
+Section~\ref{sec:conclusion} concludes.